-The Authority's Section 151 Officer is responsible for preparing the statement of accounts in accordance with proper practices and confirming they give a true and fair view of the financial position at the reporting date and of its expenditure and income for the year ended 31 March 2024.
-To allow the audit to be completed on a timely and efficient basis it is essential that the financial statements are supported by high quality working papers and audit evidence and that Authority resources are readily available to support the audit process, within agreed deadlines.
-The Standards and Governance Committee, as the Authority's body charged with governance, has an essential role in ensuring that it has assurance over both the guality of the draft financial statements prepared by management and the Authority's wider arrangements to support the delivery of a timely and efficient audit.
-Where this is not done, we will:
+The Council's Section 151 Officer is responsible for preparing the statement of accounts in accordance with proper practices and confirming they give a true and fair view of the financial position at the reporting date and of its expenditure and income for the year ended 31 March 2024.
+To allow the audit to be completed on a timely and efficient basis it is essential that the financial statements are supported by high quality working papers and audit evidence and that Council resources are readily available to support the audit process, within agreed deadlines.
+The Audit Committee, as the Council's body charged with governance, has an essential role in ensuring that it has assurance over both the quality of the draft financial statements prepared by management and the Council's wider arrangements to support the delivery of a timely and efficient audit.
+Where this is not done we will:

-- Consider and report on the adequacy of the Authority's external financial reporting arrangements as part of our assessment of Value for Money arrangements. - Consider the use of other statutory reporting powers to draw attention to weaknesses in Authority financial reporting arrangements where we consider it necessary to do so. - Seek a fee variation for the cost of additional resources needed to discharge our responsibilities.
-We have set out this and other factors that will lead to a fee variation at Appendix B of this report together with, at Appendix A, paragraphs 26-28 of PSAA's Statement of Responsibilities which clearly set out what is expected of audited bodies in preparing their financial statements. - Consider the impact on the availability of audit resource available to complete the audit work in advance of any applicable backstop dates.
+- Consider and report on the adequacy of the Council's external financial reporting arrangements as part of our assessment of Value for Money arrangements. - Consider the use of other statutory reporting powers to draw attention to weaknesses in Council financial reporting arrangements where we consider it necessary to do so. - Seek a fee variation for the cost of additional resources needed to discharge our responsibilities.
+We have set out this and other factors that will lead to a fee variation at Appendix A of this report together with paragraphs 26-28 of PSAA's Statement of Responsibilities which clearly set out what is expected of audited bodies in preparing their financial statements.

+It will also impact the level of audit resource available to complete the audit work in advance of any applicable backstop dates.

 The following 'dashboard' summarises the significant accounting and auditing matters outlined in this report.
-It seeks to provide the Standards and Governance Committee with an overview of our initial risk identification for the upcoming audit and any changes in risks identified in the current year.
+It seeks to provide the Audit Committee with an overview of our initial risk identification for the upcoming audit and any changes in risks identified in the current year.